psalazar5/HTML-and-CSS-Projects/README.md

 <h1>Projects</h1>

-My one page website displays my workout page and has basic html and css.
+My one page website displays my workout page and has basic HTML and CSS.
-My final project is an about me and is my final project for my tech academy bootcamp displaying more html and css work.
+My final project is an about me and is my final project for The Tech Academy bootcamp displaying more HTML and CSS work.